Go Ad-Free

 A. Thank you for sharing your story.
 The Food and Drug Administration discourages the use of testosterone in older men, “even if a man’s symptoms seem related to low testosterone.”
 The agency warns that such hormone replacement could increase the risk for heart attacks and strokes.

-A review of 13 randomized controlled trials found that testosterone increased muscle strength without elevating the risk for heart problems or prostate cancer (Gerontology, July 26, 2023).
+Despite that caution, a review of 13 randomized controlled trials found that testosterone increased muscle strength without elevating the risk for heart problems or prostate cancer (Gerontology, July 26, 2023).
 A larger study also concluded that such treatment did not increase cardiovascular events (Lancet.
 Healthy Longevity, June 2022).

 As long as you are under medical supervision and get regular follow-up, your regimen seems helpful.